thesolarnomad/lora-serialization/README.md

 # [![Build Status](https://travis-ci.org/thesolarnomad/lora-serialization.svg?branch=master)](https://travis-ci.org/thesolarnomad/lora-serialization) LoRaWAN serialization/deserialization library for The Things Network

-This library allows you to encode your data on the Arduino site and decode it on the [TTN](https://staging.thethingsnetwork.org/) side.
+This fully unit-tested library allows you to encode your data on the Arduino site and decode it on the [TTN](https://staging.thethingsnetwork.org/) side.
 It provides both a C-based encoder and a JavaScript-based decoder.

 ## In short